-The New Raven Project, located near Lillooet in southwestern British Columbia, holds excellent potential for discovery of a gold-quartz vein deposit.
+The Raven Project, located near Lillooet in southwestern British Columbia, holds excellent potential for discovery of a gold-quartz vein deposit.
 The property's geology and setting are similar to the Bralorne-King-Pioneer project, which lies 45 km to the northwest and produced 4.15 million ounces of gold from 7.9 million tons of ore.

+A non-contingent, two-phase exploration program is planned for Raven.
 Phase 1 will consist of detailed prospecting and mapping, a VLF-EM geophysical survey and trenching followed by a 1,500m diamond drill program with additional trenching in Phase 2.

 In the Discovery Zone, significant gold values from grab samples over a 20m-by-35m area were produced during the 2008 program.
 Maximum values reached 12,109 g/t Au and 44.41 g/t Au.
 The zone remains open along strike to the north and south.

 Samples consisted of oxidized sulphides, grey quartz veinlets and sheared buff phyllite.
 A sample of the rusty soil from the Discovery zone shear was panned and yielded 1-3 mm blebs of visible gold.
 The pan sample returned 6.5 g/t Au by metallic gold assay.
 All samples indicate the presence of gold at the Discovery outcrop.